 Identifying take, the breach of justice, is the first steps towards collective climate action pathways and a Tika transition.

 Dr Rob Murdoch, General Manager of Science and Deputy Chief Executive at NIWA presenting an eye-opening and data-driven exploration of the extreme effects of climate change.
 It served as a poignant reminder of the importance and urgency of our work.

 “The jury has reached its verdict.
 And it is damning”.
 UN secretary-general António Guterres makes an urgent call to action as we maintain our path towards double the 1.5 degrees stated within the Paris Agreement.

-The Hub teamed up with the Ministry for the Environment and Stats NZ to create resources using Our atmosphere and climate 2020.
-These reflect the report with a focus on science and communicating the issues New Zealand faces due to the uncertainty of a changing climate.
+The Hub, Ministry for the Environment and Stats NZ created this report, focusing on communicating the science behind the issues New Zealand faces due to the uncertainty of a changing climate.

-Climate change has mainly been caused by rich, industrialised countries, but the effects are being felt first and worst by those who have contributed least to the growing crisis.
-The frontline of climate change refers to communities that are already exposed to the risks of climate change that threaten lives, lands, and sovereignty.
+The effects of climate change are being felt most by those who have contributed least to the growing crisis.
+The frontline of climate change refers to communities that are already exposed to the risks of climate change, that threaten lives, lands and sovereignty.

 A collaborative paper that thoroughly investigates the weaponising of net zero by the world’s biggest polluters.